ifatihcan/Applied-DataScience/README.md

 Model Used: Random Forest Regression.
 Evaluation Metrics: R-squared, Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Median Absolute Error, offering a comprehensive view of model performance and prediction accuracy.

+10. Wikipedia Text Clustering
+Description: This project involves retrieving and clustering Wikipedia articles on various topics—artificial intelligence, sports, college majors, and animals.
+The clustering analysis aims to categorize these topics based on similarities in their content, providing insights into topic groupings and relationships.
+Key text processing techniques, including TF-IDF vectorization and cosine similarity, were applied to structure the text data for clustering.
+Models Used: KMeans and Agglomerative Clustering.
+Evaluation Metrics: Cosine similarity within clusters and visualization using dendrograms to assess clustering quality and topic separation.

 Repository Structure